BehaviorTree/BehaviorTree.CPP/docs/tutorial_02_basic_ports.md

 ## A complete example

-In this example, a Sequence of 5 Actions is executed:
+In this example, a Sequence of 4 Actions is executed:

-- Actions 1 and 4 read the input `message` from a static string.
+- Actions 1 and 2 read the input `message` from a static string (`SaySomething2` is a SimpleActionNode).

-- Actions 3 and 5 read the input `message` from an entry in the blackboard called `the_answer`.
+- Action 3 writes something into the entry of the blackboard called `the_answer`.

-- Action 2 writes something into the entry of the blackboard called `the_answer`.
+- Action 4 read the input `message` from an entry in the blackboard called `the_answer`.

-`SaySomething2` is a SimpleActionNode.

 ```XML
 <root main_tree_to_execute = "MainTree" >